baallan/distribution/gendersTutorial.md

     # here the files roll over at midnight and have a separate header.
     twain ldmsd_store_csv=path//var/log/twain-ldms/csv:altheader/1:rolltype/2:rollover/0
     twain ldmsd_store_flatfile=path//var/log/twain-ldms/flat:altheader/01:rolltype/2:rollover/0
-    # enable debug logging
+    # enable debug logging.
     twain ldmsd_dbg=DEBUG
-    # override where the log goes. note the leading // is required in the filename
+    # override where the log goes. note the leading // is required in the filename.
-    # by default, the logs will go to the journal then /var/log/messages on most systems
+    # by default, the logs will go to the journal then /var/log/messages on most systems.
     twain ldmsd_log=//var/log/ldmstest/agg.log

 ## Advanced debugging of ldmsd